 Punch a Wall: Something Vimes usually does, which becomes a warning when he doesn't do it.

 Resist The Beast: Vimes does this when the Gonne tries to take control of him.
 It will become a running theme for his character in later books.

-Rhetorical Question Blunder: Dr. Cruces asks Vimes what makes hm think he can cme in like he owns the place.
-Vimes's reply is that in fact he does own the place.
+Rhetorical Question Blunder: Dr. Cruces asks Vimes what makes him think he can come in like he owns the place.
+Vimes's reply is to produce the document that shows that in fact he does own the place.

 A Riddle Wrapped in a Mystery Inside an Enigma: When the clowns ask Colon to search for their late compatriot's real nose, despite the fact he had one, Vimes, reading the report, reflects that "the whole nose business looked like a conundrum wrapped up in an enigma, or at least in Sergeant Colon's handwriting, which was pretty much the same thing".